Cruising to Princess Louisa Inlet

 Day 1

-As soon as you enter Jervis Inlet you’ll have a choice of where to stay tonight.
-If you choose to tie up in the small community of Egmont, you can choose from two marinas offering fuel, water, a store and a great hike to see the infamous Skookumchuk Rapids.
-Or continue up to the Harmony Islands and anchor for the night.
-Kipling Cove at the north end of the Harmonies is a very pretty anchorage.
-In mid-summer, the water is warm enough to swim and a view of the spectacular 425-metre waterfall that cascades down the mountainside adjacent.
+You will soon be able to enter Jervis Inlet, and you now have a choice of where to stay tonight.
+You can either tie up at the small community of Egmont, where there are two marinas, fuel, water, store, and a great hike to see the infamous Skookumchuk rapids or continue up to the Harmony islands and anchor for the night.

 Day 2

-Once you are through Malibu you are in Princess Louisa Inlet.
-This 15 km long inlet ends at spectacular Chatterbox Falls and almost vertical mountains that drop into the deep water.
-Just behind MacDonald Island are several mooring buoys that are available on a first-come basis.
-At the head of the inlet is a 275 metres long dock.
-It is often busy and crowded in the summer months.
-Your stay here is limited to a maximum of 72 hours and rafting is encouraged.
-Anchoring is possible in the mouth of the river for 1 or 2 boats.
+Once you are through Malibu, you are now in Princess Louisa Inlet proper.
+This 15 km long inlet ends at spectacular Chatterbox falls and almost vertical mountains that drop into the deep water.
+Just behind MacDonald Island are several mooring buoys that are on a first come basis and at the head of the inlet, there is a dock that is 275 metres long.

 Day 3